How much is the holding deposit?

 When is my deposit returned to me?

-According to deposit schemes regulations an agent has 30 days to return the deposit.
-At Abode, we endeavor to return this within 10 working days to minimise any delay as we know how stressful moving home can potentially be.
+Your deposit is returned within the timeframe outlined by the deposit scheme’s regulations.
+At Abode, we endeavour to return this as soon as possible to minimise any delay as we know how stressful moving home can potentially be.

 How do I renew my contract?

 At the end of your fixed term the tenancy automatically turns into a monthly rolling contract.
 If you are happy living there and you continue to pay your rent on time, then you do not have to do anything at all!
-You can sign for a further 6 or 12 month period if the landlord agrees but you will incur a small administration fee.
+You can sign for a further 6 or 12 month period if the landlord agrees but you will incur a small fee, which is outlined in our tenant fees schedule.

 Do I need a professional cleaner? / How do I leave the property?